simonneutert/fundgrube/README.md

 Results are written to the filesystem utilizing Clojure's [edn data notation](https://github.com/edn-format/edn).
 The file with the last results is being copied and renamed, to serve as the source to identify changes (new postings/products in the Fundgrube 🤫).

+Identified changes (products / postings) are then being sent to the telegram bot 🤖

 Here's an example of how a post to telegram could look like:

 ```text